 Not Checking Current Water Levels

 Arizona's reservoirs experience dramatic fluctuations based on water allocation and drought.
-Lakes like Apache and Roosevelt can drop 100 feet during dry years.
+Lakes like Apache, Roosevelt, and Lake Powell can drop significantly during dry years.
 These changes affect boat launching and fish locations.

 Some lakes disappear entirely during drought cycles.
 Lower Lake Mary and Mormon Lake frequently dry completely.
 Verify current conditions through official sources before traveling to intermittent waters.